 These stretches are quite strong, letting your back curve around the foam roller to stretch the chest muscles.

-Stress can greatly increase the amount of pain felt, and is definitely a component of costo.
+Stress can greatly increase the amount of pain felt and is definitely a component of costochondritis.
 Any and all stress reduction techniques can help manage pain without medication!

-mindfulness - living with full awareness, your mind and attention is present in each moment.
+- Mindfulness – living with full awareness, your mind and attention are present in each moment.

 When the underlying cause is arthritis, cortisone or biologics may be used to limit the inflammation.

-Last year, two cases of costochondritis were linked to vitamin D deficiency, plus many other studies have linked a deficiency in vitamin D to chronic pain - it might be an idea to get your vitamin D levels checked.
+Last year, two cases of costochondritis were linked to vitamin D deficiency, plus many other studies have linked a deficiency in vitamin D to chronic pain—it might be a good idea to get your vitamin D levels checked.

 When the costo pain is extremely bad, ice can help numb the area.
-But after the initial spike of pain is retreated, applying moist heat is useful for encouraging healing blood flow.
+However, after the initial spike of pain retreats, applying moist heat is useful for encouraging healing blood flow.

 You may find it useful to use a microwavable heat pack or apply ice after stretching or exercising.

-A long heat pack is an essential for me - it helps both with my occasional sciatica, pain from endometriosis, and also with the costochondritis chest pain.
+A long heat pack is an essential for me—it helps with my occasional sciatica, pain from endometriosis, and also with the chest pain.
 These can be placed in the freezer for a non-wet ice pack, or heated in the microwave.
 The long length is perfect!

-Costochondritis pain is worsened by a hunched posture - using a computer, slouched on the sofa.
+Costochondritis pain is worsened by a hunched posture (e.g. using a computer, slouched on the sofa, etc.).

-Pilates can also help improve your posture, but may be too strong when you have bad costochondritis pain.
+Pilates can also help improve your posture but may be too intense when you have bad costochondritis pain.